The Ultimate Hamptons Summer Food Bucket List

 62 Main St., Sag Harbor; 631-899-4646 or ltburger.com

 Resist the urge to stop at McDonald’s on your way back to the city and instead get your burger fix before you leave.
-Be it the classic house-ground beef or a fish, veggie or turkey option, Bay Burger’s patties are some of the best around.
+From the classic grass-fed Black Angus beef to the turkey, chicken or veggie options, Union Burger Bar’s patties are some of the best around.